gpdowney/lightweightLSAT/docs/reason/confuse.md

-# How they Confuse You
+# How the LSAT Confuses You

-There are 3 parts to every Reading question.
+There are 3 parts to every Reasoning question.
 Since every question is self-contained, they only have 3 opportunities to confuse you.

 1. the question (the part that ends in "?"),